JiscDACT/tableau-accessibility/README.md

 It may be possible in future to extend Tabfix to check A2 and B5.

 ## Specifying the focus order using a manifest file
+You can use a manifest file in YAML format to specify the focus order for a dashboard.
+There is an example of a manifest file in the test subfolder.

+For most dashboard items you can use either the name or title of the item; view names, filter titles, parameter names and so on.
+For images that use links, you need to use the image filename.
+For highlighters, use "Highlight" with an associated filter name, e.g. "Highlight Region".

+This can cause problems if, for example, a filter and a parameter have the same name.
+You'll need to rename one of them to prevent a clash.

 ## Known issues and limitations
 Tabfix currently has problems with fixing the focus order where there are